 “…to give those high school students who demonstrate superior talent and achievement in things of the spirit and of the mind at least a fraction of the honors and rewards accorded to their athletic classmates for demonstrating their bodily skills.” –Maurice R. Robinson, Founder

 The Scholastic Art & Writing Awards are presented by the Alliance for Young Artists & Writers.
 The Alliance is a 501(c)(3) nonprofit organization whose mission is to identify students with exceptional artistic and literary talent and present their remarkable work to the world through the Scholastic Art & Writing Awards.
-Through the Awards, students receive opportunities for recognition, exhibition, publication, and scholarships.
-Students across America submitted more than 330,000 original works last year in 29 different categories of art and writing.
+The Awards give students opportunities for recognition, exhibition, publication, and scholarships.
+Students across America entered nearly 320,000 original works in 2020 in 29 different categories of art and writing.

-Through the Scholastic Awards, teens in grades 7–12 from public, private, or home schools can apply in 29 categories of art and writing for their chance to earn scholarships and have their works exhibited and published.
-Beyond the Awards, the Alliance for Young Artists & Writers produces a number of programs to support creative students and their educators, including the Art.Write.Now.Tour, the National Student Poets Program, the Scholastic Awards Summer Workshops and Scholastic Awards Summer Scholarships programs, the Golden Educators Residency, and much more.
+Through the Awards, teens in grades 7–12 (ages 13 and up) from public, private, or home schools can apply in 28 categories of art and writing for their chance to earn scholarships and have their works exhibited and published.
+Beyond the Awards, the Alliance for Young Artists & Writers produces a number of programs to support creative students and their educators, including the Art.Write.Now.Tour, the National Student Poets Program, the Scholastic Awards Summer Workshops and Scholastic Awards Summer Scholarships programs, the GOLDEN Educators Residency, and much more.

 Today, we work with approximately 100 Affiliate Partners across the country to bring the Awards to local communities.
-Students are also eligible for Special Awards, supported by a variety of generous corporations and foundations, and for special honors like the National Student Poets Program, a joint project between the President’s Committee on the Arts and the Humanities, the Institute for Museum and Library Services, and the Alliance for Young Artists & Writers.
+Students are also eligible for direct scholarships, supported by a variety of generous corporations and foundations, and for special honors like the National Student Poets Program, a joint project between the Institute for Museum and Library Services and the Alliance for Young Artists & Writers.
 We are also joined by our Scholarship Partners to provide additional opportunities to students.